 - Tykes Cougars – Full gear with flags – Recreational intro to football.
-Players Born in 2016-2017.
+Players 5-6-7 of age.

 These are “elite” levels of competitive football and are considered the highest caliber of football available for players in these age groups.
 The teams tend to carry larger rosters in order to accommodate and develop more players.
 New players at this level are welcome and are encouraged to join.

 - Bantam Cougars AAA – QBFL AAA – Players 14-15 of age – 12 man tackle.

 - Midget Cougars AAA- QMFL AAA – Players 16-17 of age – 12 man tackle.

 WHO CAN PLAY FOR LAKESHORE TEAMS?

 If you live in Kirkland, Beaconsfield, Baie d’Urfe, Sainte Anne-de-Bellevue, Senneville, Pointe-Claire, or Dorval, you can play football for Lakeshore.

 If you live in a “protected territory” such as Pierrefonds, Dollard, Roxboro, Ile Bizard, Ste.
 Genevieve, St-Lazare or Ile Perrot you must play for teams in that territory.